 In this post, I am going to review all the features that SEOquake has to offer.
-It’s one of my favorite SEO tools and I use this little plugin every day.
+It’s one of my favorite SEO tools and I use this little toolbar every day.

 SEOQuake is a browser extension that provides you with key SEO metrics for any analyzed webpage.
 Here are some of the features of the tool: